 Even though it may seem like government red tape and an unnecessary expense, you can claim the costs of obtaining certain licenses and permits as part of your business start-up expenses.
 Just be sure you get all your paperwork in order before you open your doors for business.

-Formation expenses, also known as organizational costs, include any fees associated with establishing a corporation, partnership, or LLC.
+Formation expenses, also known as organizational costs, include any fees associated with establishing a corporation, partnership, or moving from sole proprietor to LLC.
 These may also be referred to as "incorporation" or "partnership" expenditures.

 Typical qualifying organizational expenses include: